cmartinezal/REST-API/README.md

 ![image](https://github.com/user-attachments/assets/9a73f47d-91a9-432c-98ae-2679edb76362)

-Copy the value of access_token in Authorization to allow Swagger to send the Authorization header required in the secured enpoints:
+Copy the value of access_token in Authorization to allow Swagger to send the Authorization header required in the secured endpoints:

 ![image](https://github.com/user-attachments/assets/c3164804-8473-4102-a871-9c3a4e197986)

 ### 2. Access to Get all superheroes secured endpoint

 As we can see the authorization header is sent in the request and we can access to the secured endpoint and obtain the list of superheroes in the response body:

 ![image](https://github.com/user-attachments/assets/d94a0f79-c58a-4df6-8475-346e0c642a2c)